iAbhyuday/Collaboration-and-Competition-DRL/Report.md

 FTo solve the environment in this project, I decided to implement the MADDPG algorithm.
 MADDG is a great choice for this environment due to the existence of multiple agents, and my approach here was inspired by the implementation used in the DRLND Nanodegree Lab for the physical deception environment.

-I also added a `DDPG_Tennis.ipynb` solution notebook using the DDPG algorithm I implemented in the previous project for this nanodegree.
-The reason DDPG works well in this environment, without any changes from what I had implemented for project 2, is that the two agents in the `Tennis` environment are trying to learn the same exact policy and have the same reward structure.
-In that sense, it is acceptable for the two agents to share a single DDPG instance to learn the best policy possible.

 ## Learning Algorithm